Spring Garden Revival

 Contact Dennis's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Dennis is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
+Proper disposal of lawn edging debris in Dennis is regulated to protect the environment and maintain public spaces.
+From April through November, yard waste must be placed in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
 Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect street trees and ensure right-of-way safety.
-Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
-Edging projects may also intersect with sidewalk replacement, utility work, or beautification initiatives, requiring close collaboration with public works staff.
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to ensure right-of-way compliance and street tree protection.
+Material staging and immediate cleanup are essential to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+Edging projects may also intersect with sidewalk replacement, utility work, or beautification initiatives, requiring close collaboration with local agencies.

 Dennis Department of Public Works